h2oai/datatable/docs/manual/f-expressions.rst

 When a columnset is extended, the order of the elements is preserved.
 Thus, a columnset is closer in functionality to a python list than to a set.
 In addition, some of the elements in a columnset can have names if the columnset is created from a dictionary.
-The names may be non-unique, too.
+The names may be non-unique too.

 The ``.remove()`` method is the opposite of ``.extend()``: it takes an existing columnset and then removes all columns that are passed as the argument::